efabless/foss-asic-tools/README.md

 #### Installing X11-Server

-Everything should be ready to go on Linux with a desktop environment / UI (this setup has been tested on X11 and XWayland).
+Everything should be ready on Linux with a desktop environment / UI (this setup has been tested on X11 and XWayland).
 For Windows and macOS, the installation of an X11 server is typically required.
 Due to the common protocol, every X11-server should work, although the following are tested:

 * For Windows: [VcXsrc](https://sourceforge.net/projects/vcxsrv/)
 * For macOS: [XQuartz](https://www.xquartz.org/) **Important:** Please enable *"Allow connections from network clients"* in the XQuartz preferences [CMD+","], tab *"Security"*